DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 * DICOM_DATE_OF_LAST_CALIBRATION (if present): set to (year)0101
 * DICOM_ACQUISITION_DATETIME (if present): set to (year)0101 (time)

-TODO: What are the rules that say when to choose what value from the dropdown, for marking PHI/PII?

 Below is a screenshot of image PHI/PII redaction controls for metadata.